uiceds/cee-492-project-2025-teamzzdd/cee492_report.typ

   [Borough], [AvgFatality], [AvgInjury], [AvgIncident], [FatalityRate%], [InjuryRate%], [Bronx], [0.019], [1.10], [1.31], [1.47], [83.82],
 )])
 Table 4 shows the average numbers for fatalities, injuries, and total incidents in each borough.
-In general, around 83.8% of the cases ended up having at least one injury reported， while fatal events represented only about 1.5 percent of total cases.
-The Bronx reported the highest 12 average injury rate, followed closely by Brooklyn, indicating a spatial concentration of elevated incident severity.
+In general, around 83.8% of the cases ended up having at least one injury reported, while fatal events represented only about 1.5 percent of total cases.
+The Bronx reported the highest
+12
+average injury rate, followed closely by Brooklyn, indicating a spatial concentration of elevated incident severity.
 These results suggest that incident frequency alone may not fully capture risk and that borough-level proportional measures provide a more informative perspective on relative safety outcomes.
 #v(1em)
-=== 2.1.2 Correlation Mapping
+=== 2.1.2.
+Correlation Mapping
 To enhance predictive capability and incorporate contextual influences, external variables were merged with the dataset.
 The Heat Vulnerability Index (HVI) and monthly climate variables such as average temperature and precipitation were integrated to examine potential environmental links to construction safety outcomes.
 A weighted averaging procedure was applied to HVI data to address uneven distribution across boroughs.
 #align(center, [Table 2.
 Integrated Dataset with Climate and HVI Variables